 soccer, hockey, horse racing, lacrosse, boxing,

-the greatest hydro driver of all time.
-"That
+the greatest hydroplane driver of all time, as

-ride with Billy was an atomic blast," he says.
+"That ride with Billy was a lot of fun," he says.

 Dave also managed and produced an album for